 It can be a big commitment searching and researching mental health providers for your child and family.
-Here are a few tips:
+Here are some common questions:

 - Find someone that aligns with your parenting philosophy and will commit to work with you as parents along with your child.
 A therapist should be willing to work with the client (child), parents, siblings, school, and other medical professionals.